|Problem:||Your BMW fuel door is locked shut|

 BMW fuel door manual emergency release procedure:

-BMWs equipped with the central locking system feature a locking fuel door to prevent theft when the vehicle is locked.
-Older BMWs such as the E30 and E36 commonly have have issues with the central locking system due to corroded power wires, faulty actuators and relays.
-To verify your BMW has central locking to begin with, check out our post HERE for an easy way to identify.
+BMW models equipped with the central locking system feature a locking fuel filler door to prevent theft.
+Older model BMWs such as the E30 and E36 commonly have issues with the central locking system failing due to corroded power wires, faulty actuators and relays.
+To verify if your BMW has central locking, check out our post HERE for an easy way to identify.

-The example shown below is for the BMW E46 3 series model, however, the process should be similar on all other BMW models.
-Some models may have the pull tab under the floor mat or behind a plastic access panel (like in the X5, see the last row of images below).
-The good thing is ALL BMW models have the fuel door on the right side of the car so if one hunts around in this area, you will be sure to eventually find the pull tab.
+The example shown below is for the BMW E46 3 series model, however, the process is similar on all other BMW models.
+Some models may have the pull tab under the trunk floor mat or behind a plastic access panel (like in the X5, see the last row of images below).
+The good thing is ALL BMW models since the late 80s have the fuel filler door on the right side of the car.
+Because of this, if one hunts around in this area, you will be sure to eventually find the pull tab.